arthurandreev/Ui.Selenium.TestProject/README.md

 # SeleniumFrameworkProject
 This is a living project with functionality that will be extended regularly to advance knowledge of latest web testing tools and best practices.

-This is a joint project between myself and @LulzimAhmeti.
-Both of us are contributors to this project.
+This is a collaborative project between myself and @LulzimAhmeti.

 ## MVP:
 - Implement Page Object Model design pattern - DONE